a2geek/dns-publisher-release/docs/processors/cloud-foundry.md

 # Cloud Foundry

 For Cloud Foundry, the trigger is specified by the `trigger` entry.
-The only compatible trigger is the `refresh` trigger.
+The only compatible trigger is the `refresh` trigger, and the defaults probably suffice (1 minute intervals).

 The CF mappings are defined by a wild-card URL for identification and an alias mapping.
 Note that the alias doesn't have to be "real", just be directed to the CF routers.
 Thus, if the system domain is `*.sys.cf.lan`, the alias can be `alias.sys.cf.lan` - just as long as the name doesn't over-ride anything from Cloud Foundry itself.

-The CF DNS mappings are specified by an array of `mappings` that identify non-wildcard domains and the alias to map them to:
+The configuration options are:

 * `url` is the CF API url,
 * `skip-ssl-validation` will skip SSL validation (may help with self-signed certs, unless you add the cert to the trusted certs list),